 - Soak up sights and sounds of secluded areas rarely seen by outsiders

-- Lose yourself amid some 2,000 temples and pagodas in Ancient Bagan
+- Pedal amid the iconic temples and pagodas of Ancient Bagan

 - Enjoy authentic interactions with Burmese who have been yearning for contact with the outside world

-- Pedal to heavenly Inle Lake and behold floating gardens, ancient pagodas and entire villages built on stilts
+- At Inle Lake, explore floating gardens, ancient pagodas and entire villages built on stilts

 - Embrace serendipitous moments and unexpected discoveries off the tourist-trod path